-This policy applies to all persons who use Hatch Library and Hatch Virtual Library resources including Bay Path students, faculty, staff, and visitors not affiliated with Bay Path College.
+This policy applies to all persons who use Hatch Library and Hatch Virtual Library resources including Bay Path students, faculty, staff, and visitors not affiliated with Bay Path University.

 To encourage academic success, Hatch Library develops collections and services carefully tailored to the curriculum.
 To support Bay Path's focus on leadership, communication, and technology, Hatch Library collaborates with faculty to integrate information literacy at all levels of the curriculum; offers personal research support to students, administration, and faculty; selects, acquires, organizes and provides access to a wide range of traditional and emerging information formats; promotes the wise and ethical use of information and technology; and creates appealing learning spaces whether in the Library or online.
 The Library maintains a highly qualified staff dedicated to public service and creative approaches to librarianship.